 The bride and groom traditionally select special gifts to present to members of the wedding party in thanks for their special role in the event.
 Any amount you choose to spend is acceptable.
 You may consider gifts of higher value for your maid of honor and best man.

-When is a Wedding Gifts Too Much?
-Or too Little?
+When is a Wedding Gift Too Much?
+Or Too Little?

 There are no specific price guidelines for gifts.
 Gifts are based on what the guest believes the receiver would like, what they want to give and the amount the gift-giver can afford.
 There is no average amount that a guest needs to spend on a wedding or shower gift.
 Really, as the saying goes, it’s the thought that counts.